The department provides support for individuals and communities affected by major emergencies.

 The Emergency Management Psychosocial Services Panel

-The Emergency Psychosocial Services Panel are a group of experts in psychosocial support.
+The Emergency Psychosocial Services (PSS) Panel is a group of experts in psychosocial support.
 They have experience in helping communities prepare for and recover from emergencies.

 They have expertise in many areas of specialisation including: